GfSE/SAF-Specification/reports/arc42-to-saf-concerns.md

 Conversely, arc42 is a documentation template that includes **project management concerns** which are out of scope for SAF.
 For example, arc42 asks who is responsible for documenting specific views, what level of detail is appropriate, and how to balance documentation effort against other concerns.
 These process/documentation-management questions are not part of SAF's ontology, which focuses on the system being described rather than the documentation process itself.
 Such gaps reflect a difference in scope rather than a genuine shortcoming in either framework.

+<a name="scope-note"></a>Throughout this document, gaps marked with [`†`](#scope-note) are out of scope for SAF because they address documentation practice or project management — not the system being described.

 ### Document Structure

 The document follows arc42's 12-section structure.
 Sections that have not yet been analyzed contain a placeholder.